anir-tubi/tubi-roku/README.md

 Ensure the cherry pick commit names include the name of PR number.
 This usually is done automaticlly but be aware that we need to have the PR numbers to make it easier later on so we know which PRs have been pushed and which ones have not.

 3\.
-Check each of the cherry picked commits for updates to `Constants.brs` or `TubiChannel.brs`.
-If any updates have been made to either of these files, copy the changes into `x.y.brs` hotpatch file in the "temporary changes that can be can be deleted unless noted otherwise" section.
+Check each of the cherry picked commits for images that have been added or updated as part of any UI updates.
+Update the `new_images_since/new_images_since_x_y` file with the image locations of any new or updated images.

 4\.
-Check each of the cherry picked commits for images that have been added or updated as part of any UI updates.
-Update the `new_images_since_x_y` file with the image locations of any new or updated images.
+Make a new commit on the `qa_x_y_z` branch with the hotpatch and new images updates.

 5\.
-Make a new commit on the `qa_x_y_z` branch with the hotpatch and new images updates.
+Run `gulp bump` in order to increment the version number.

 6\.
-Run `make release` in order to increment the version number.

-7\.
 Deploy to staging

 * Before deploying to staging, ensure you have the AWS CLI tool installed.
 If you have not done that yet, then do that now, [https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)